 Encompassing a broad time-frame, the festival includes historic and elaborate costuming from several eras including medieval wenches, renaissance royalty, and 17th-century pirates.
-The grounds include twelve stages packed with continuous humorous performances, music, dance, and circus-style entertainments.
+The grounds comprise one of the largest Renaissance fairs in America including twelve stages packed with continuous humorous performances, music, dance, and circus-style entertainments.

 You can even test your strength and aim by throwing a tomato at a surly peasant at Vegetable Justice!

 Food vendors in the Carolina Renaissance Festival are everywhere, including the ever-present giant turkey legs and steak-on-a-stake.

 In addition to the food, there are also shops selling artwork, pottery, jewelry, and other handicrafts.
 My purchase was fun and unique (and expensive!): iridescent, ethereal fairy wings!

 I’m already thinking about an accompanying costume to wear to the next year’s festival.
 I want in on the fun!

 The Carolina Renaissance Festival is just a 20-minute drive from Charlotte, North Carolina.
 Here are more fun things to do in Charlotte: